2024-final-project-ironhack/Business-Case-Analysis-and-Recommendation-for-Rental-Users-in-Madrid-and-Barcelona/Readme.md

 ## GENERAL CONCLUSIONS
-- reviews doesn't affect to the price
+- reviews don't affect price
-- hotspot is not the reason to higher price
+- proximity to the city centre does not correlate with price
 - the valuable selected - `distance_from_city_center`
 - `host_is_superhost`
 - `elevator`
 - `air_conditioning`
 - `room_type_encoded`
-- `number_of_reviews`
+- `number_of_reviews` does not correlate with price
-- `review_scores_rating` has not weight to price prediction.
-Should be more variables into account such seasonality demand, prestigy, trend etc. We recomend to take another analysis in the future to try to determinate better the prediction of the price.
+- `review_scores_rating` does not aid in price prediction.
+More variables should be taken into account such as seasonal demand, prestige, and trends.
+We recomend undertaking another analysis in the future to better determine the prediction of the price.